FAIRY FAIL, MADOUSHI!

 If you haven’t seen digibro’s video on the topic go see it right now Here, but as a (too) brief summary of the main point SB series operate by setting up rules at the beginning of an arc/the story and a lot of the tension and thus the unique appeal of battle shounen series is watching the characters work within, around, and even sometimes breaking those rules established in order to achieve their goals.

 Now assuming we take this at face value that means that a good writer of battle shounen will create unique rules and circumstances that match well with the characters and their respective roles in the series.
 Consequently a FAILED attempt at writing battle shounen will have the series have very simplistic rules with simplistic outcomes (what most people would term a “generic shounen”).
 But the absolute worst offenders will be those series who established rules ONLY TO BREAK THEM IMMEDIATELY AFTER THEY ARE ESTABLISHED AND BREAK THEM FOR THE SAME UNCREATIVE REASON.
 THAT my friends is exactly what fairy tail does.
 That is why it fails.

 So I encourage you all to look at a battle shounen you don’t like and asked yourself “does it break the rules of its own universe?”
-To often you find the answer is yes.
+Towhich you will often find the answer to be yes.
 But I hate being negative so instead once you realize the flaws let others know and when you see series like My hero academia do it right spread the word and support them.
-Together we can make great series!
+Together we can make and support great series!
 (With respectable fanservice too 😉 )!